oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 This feature is however very specific to OpenStack Neutron and tied to its Linux bridge and OVS plugins..
 We would like to extend this functionality to other external network providers, by making it simpler, more general and less dependant on OpenStack Neutron features.
-The result should be an API over which oVirt can communicate with external network management systems, and use the networks defined in them in provisioned VMs.
+The result should be an API over which oVirt can communicate with an external network management systems, and use the networks defined in them in provisioned VMs.

 For information about OpenStack Neutron integration please refer to: